 Location.
 39° 40.206′ N, 93° 50.35′ W. Marker is near Braymer, Missouri, in Caldwell County.
 Marker is on NE Hauns Mill Drive half a mile west of Catawba Road, on the left when traveling west.
-Touch for map.
 Driving directions: On northbound I-35, 40 miles northeast of Independence/Kansas City, Missouri, take exit #40 (Polo exit).
 Drive east on State Route 116 for 12.3 miles.
 At Polo, turn left to stay on Route 116 and go north for 1 mile.
 After a mile, turn right to stay on Route 116 and go east again for 11.2 miles.
 Turn left onto Catawba Road and go north for 6.1 miles.
 Cross the bridge over Shoal Creek and turn left onto Hauns Mill Drive.
 Follow Hauns Mill Drive west .25 miles, then south .3 miles to the site.
-Marker is in this post office area: Braymer MO 64624, United States of America.
+Touch for map Touch for directions.

 More about this marker.
 In 1887 a millstone was recovered from the well at the massacre site and was set in place to mark the spot, inscribed with the words "In memory of victims of Haun's Mill massacre, Oct.
 30th, 1838."
 In 1941 Glenn M. Setzer cast the present concrete marker near the road entry and moved the millstone a short distance to this spot.
 The concrete marker is difficult to read due to weathering and parts of the stone are missing due to being vandalized 3 times.
 In 2003 the Community of Christ (formerly known as the Reorganized Church of Jesus Christ of Latter Day Saints) placed a new metal marker at the site explaining the historical facts in more detail.